sensible-hq/sensible-docs/readme-sync/v0/welcome/excel-quickstart.md

 If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that simply visually map the PDF layout onto a spreadsheet, with no meaningful relationship to the underlying cells.
-In contrast, Sensible structures document data into meaningfully linked sheets, so you can represent document tables, checkboxes, paragraphs, and even complex repeating section layouts in spreadsheets.
+In contrast, Sensible structures document data into meaningfully labeled column/row pairs and linked sheets, so you can represent document tables, checkboxes, paragraphs, and even complex repeating section layouts in spreadsheets.

-In this quickstart, use an example SenseML configuration and example PDF to get a quick Excel spreadsheet conversion.
+In this quickstart, convert an example tax form to a spreadsheet using an existing SenseML configuration.

 Convert document data to Excel spreadsheet
 ----